A Guide to Winterising a Motorhome - The Camping and Caravanning Club

 Wherever you choose to store it, you need to be satisfied there are sufficient security measures on the motorhome and protective measures around it to prevent theft of the unit or its contents.

-To find a Club storage site near you, visit the storage and seasonal pitch page here.
+To find a Club storage site near you, visit our storage page here.
 Alternatively, the Caravan Storage Site Owners Association (CaSSOA) offers a range of sites throughout the country graded according to their security provisions.
 Use of an unsecured location may prove to be a false economy.

 Visit a storage site before booking your place to check how and where the motorhome will be stored.
 Look for a hard-standing, as motorhomes tend to struggle gaining traction on soft wet ground.
 Also look out for overhanging trees that can cause nuisance and damage from falling leaves, branches and bird droppings.